radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 If you have decided to configure a persistent cache from your underlying data sources, you must reconfigure and reinitialize the cache in your production environment (or every time you move through environments where the data set is different).
 As you migrate your files to production, the data stored in the persistent cache may become irrelevant because the information stored in the cache is development/QA data (which may not be the same as production data).

+>[!note]
->**Note – if you are using a persistent cache with periodic refresh, you do not need to reconfigure the periodic refresh in the target environment.
+>If you are using a persistent cache with periodic refresh, you do not need to reconfigure the periodic refresh in the target environment.
 Only a reinitialization of the data is needed in the target environment.
-If you are using a persistent cache with real-time refresh, you need to reconfigure and reinitialize the data in the target environment.**
+If you are using a persistent cache with real-time refresh, you need to reconfigure and reinitialize the data in the target environment.

 To configure a persistent cache: